Australian Economic Outlook for 2013 – the year to date

 The strong performance of the Australian dollar reflects the underlying strength of the country’s economy.
 Federal Treasurer Wayne Swan says.

 “I think the value of the currency tends to reflect the underlying strength of the Australian economy and the view that international investors have of the Australian economy despite all of the international uncertainty that we experienced.”

 Wayne Swan dismissed talk of a ‘currency war’ but admitted that a strong Australian dollar is a concern for an economy that is heavily reliant on mining exports.

-“It is a substantial headwind for the Australian economy, some of our industrial sectors in particular, our exporters, our tourism sector and even our miners,” Swan said on the sidelines of the Group of 20 Nations (G-20) meeting of financial ministers and central bankers in Moscow.
+“It is a substantial headwind for the Australian economy, some of our industrial sectors in particular, our exporters, our tourism sector, and even our miners,” Swan said on the sidelines of the Group of 20 Nations (G-20) meeting of finance ministers and central bankers in Moscow.

-Treasurer Wayne Swan, while expressing the virtues of last week’s solid national accounts data in parliament, conceded some business sectors and families are doing it tough because of a declining terms of trade and a Australian dollar that is staying stubbornly high.
+Treasurer Wayne Swan, while expressing the virtues of last week’s solid national accounts data in parliament.
+Conceded some business sectors and families are doing it tough because of the declining terms of trade and a Australian dollar that is staying stubbornly high.

 “It is putting a squeeze on profits and incomes right across our economy,” Mr Swan told parliament on the first day of a sitting fortnight on Tuesday.

 On the subject of ”Government”, in December, we wrote:

 We expect to see further political instability.
 As the current Government’s tenuous grip on parliament is further tested.
 With an array of scandals throughout this parliament.
 And the fragile coalition under strain.
 There could be a blow up here, which is of course an enormous variable for markets.
 That said, we would be of the view that any such event would most likely be a major positive for both the economy and more specifically, the market.